-This section provides a brief summary and discussion of the program performance metrics for the conservation program recommended for the Visalia District.
+This section provides a brief summary and discussion of the program performance metrics for the conservation program recommended for the Dominguez District.

-- Water Savings the recommended program is expected to cumulatively save up to 3,000 AF over the period 2016-2020 and up to 9,000 AF over the useful life of the measures.
-These water savings are needed for SB X7-7 compliance and to help reduce District dependence on a critically overdrafted groundwater basin. - Groundwater Dependence The District currently depends on a critically overdrafted groundwater basin for all of its water supply.
-The proposed conservation program is part of a multi-pronged strategy to improve basin conditions and reduce the District's dependence on groundwater. - Unit Cost the unit cost of saved water is \$436 per AF.
+- Water Savings the recommended program is expected to cumulatively save up to 1,900 AF over the period 2016-2020 and up to 5,700 AF over the useful life of the measures.
+These water savings are needed for SB X7-7 compliance and to help ensure District supply reliability, particularly during prolonged dry periods when water supplies upon which the District depends may be curtailed. - Unit Cost the unit cost of saved water is \$743/AF.
 This is cost competitive with other potential sources of new water.
-If the District replaced these savings with purchased or developed water supply, it is highly unlikely it could do so at a lower cost. - SB X7-7 Compliance While predicted baseline demand in 2020 is below the District's legislated per capita water use target of 198 GPCD this is not guaranteed and there is virtually no margin for error in the forecast.
-Whether judged as an individual water supplier or as a member of a regional alliance, the risk of noncompliance with SB X7-7 in 2020 was scored "MEDIUM" without additional conservation.
-The proposed program would reduce projected 2020 demand by an additional 5 GPCD, which would help to ensure SB X7-7 compliance.
+If the District replaced these savings with purchased or developed water supply, it is highly unlikely it could do so at a lower cost. - Benefit-Cost Ratio the program benefit cost ratio is 1.7.
+This means the system cost savings expected to accrue to District ratepayers because of the conservation program are nearly two times the cost of implementing the program.

-These performance metrics indicate the recommended conservation program is a necessary and good investment for the Visalia District.
+These performance metrics indicate the recommended conservation program is a necessary and good investment for the Dominguez District.
 The water savings are needed in order for the District to comply with state legislated potable water use targets in 2020.
-The water savings will also help to improve groundwater basin conditions, especially in dry periods.
-The recommended program is cost-competitive compared to other supply alternatives as evidenced by the low unit cost.
+The water savings will also help to improve system supply reliability, especially in dry periods.
+The recommended program is cost-competitive compared to other supply alternatives as evidenced by the low unit cost and high benefit-cost ratio.